syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Explicitly create Toolbars

-The ImageEditor auto-generates the toolbars, You can explicitly add the Toolbars by adding the Toolbars manually and you need to change the `AutoGenerateToolbarItems` property to `false`.
+The ImageEditor automatically generates the toolbars.
+To add the toolbars manually, you need to explicitly add them and change the `AutoGenerateToolbarItems` property to `false`.

 {% tabs %}